bovirus/adbtools2/README.md

 modify it, and treat it as if it was mounted read only.
 Only the firmware upgrade procedure rewrite the root jffs2 file system.

+To return to router normal mode of operation you have to exit factory mode with the following command in the clish shell

+    DLINK# restore default-setting

 ## Information source to develop these tools